arez/arez/docs/motivation.md

 ---

 Arez is a simple, efficient and scalable state management library for client-side applications.
-It is based on the same dataflow programming model.
-The reactive programming model found in spreadsheets is a well known example of this style of development.
-A minimal set of data is used to describe the application state and then the rest of the application is derived from this minimal set of data.
+It is based on reactive programming model found in spreadsheets or the dataflow programming model.
+The application state is defined using some core or essential data elements and the remainder of the application state is defined by derivation from the these core data elements.

 ## Managing State is Hard